EchoSkorJjj/IS213-Education-Helper/README.md

 Do note that this will remove all containers associated with the project, orphaned containers, and Docker volumes.
 Do not run this command if you would like to keep your volumes.

 ### Instructions (Docker Compose)
-These instructions are if you do not have `Make` on your system, and do not want to install it.
+Follow these instructions if you do not have `Make` on your system, and do not want to install it.

 1. To start the docker deployment, run the following command:
 ```bash